 The Environmental Remediation Tax Credit allows a credit for tax years ending on or after January 1, 1998, for certain amounts paid for unreimbursed eligible remediation costs.
+You may claim the credit for eligible remediation costs deducted from your taxable income on your federal return.
+However, you must add those costs (including costs deducted in prior years for which you are claiming the credit this year) back on your Illinois return to include them in your base income.

-These costs cannot include any approved eligible remediations costs that are deducted under the provisions of the IRC.
-In addition, the credit cannot be taken by any taxpayer if the taxpayer or any related party caused or contributed to, a release of regulated substances on, in, or under the site that was identified and addressed by the remedial action taken under the Site Remediation Program of the Environmental Protection Act
+The credit cannot be taken by any taxpayer if the taxpayer or any related party caused or contributed to, a release of regulated substances on, in, or under the site that was identified and addressed by the remedial action taken under the Site Remediation Program of the Environmental Protection Act.

-To qualify for this credit you must have received approval of the unreimbursed eligible remediation costs from the Illinois EPA.
-You must attach Form, ETC-RCA, Environmental Tax Credit-Remediation Cost Approval, to this form.
+To qualify for this credit, you must have received approval of the unreimbursed eligible remediation costs from the Illinois EPA.
+You must attach Form ETC-RCA, Environmental Tax Credit- Remediation Cost Approval, to this form.

 The credit allowed is 25 percent (.25) of the amount of unreimbursed eligible remediation costs in excess of \$100,000 per site.
-However, the \$100,000 threshold does not apply to sites certified by DCCA.
+However, the \$100,000 threshold does not apply to sites located in an enterprise zone certified by DCCA.
 The maximum credit you may claim is \$40,000 annually, with a maximum total of \$150,000 per site.